TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

         }
     }

-The key `flexform` is followed by the field which holds the Flexform data (`pi_flexform`) and the name of the property whose content should be retrieved (`settings.categories`).
+The key `flexform` is followed by the field which holds the FlexForm data (`pi_flexform`) and the name of the property whose content should be retrieved (`settings.categories`).

 .. seealso::

    * :ref:`TypoScript: flexform <t3tsref:data-type-gettext-flexform>`

-.. index:: pair: Flexforms; Fluid
+.. index:: pair: FlexForms; Fluid
 .. _read-flexforms-fluid:

-How to access flexForms from Fluid
+How to access FlexForms from Fluid
 ----------------------------------

 If you are using an Extbase controller, FlexForm settings can be read from within a Fluid template using :html:`{settings}`.
-See the note on naming restrictions in :ref:`How to Read Flexforms From an Extbase Controller Action <read-flexforms-extbase>`.
+See the note on naming restrictions in :ref:`How to Read FlexForms From an Extbase Controller Action <read-flexforms-extbase>`.

 If you defined your :typoscript:`FLUIDTEMPLATE` in TypoScript, you can assign single variables like that: